SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

 ## Requesting specific  hardware performance counters

+**NOTE: 3 Oct 2023:  This section is presently out of date.
+Once LIKWID is working again on Perlmutter, this section will be updated. **

 All configurations will require modification to set the specific LIKWID hardware performance counter group you want to collect.

 The default group is PERF_COUNTER_GROUP=HBM_CACHE, which is documented here: https://github.com/RRZE-HPC/likwid/blob/master/groups/knl/HBM_CACHE.txt